DewanSTTM/StaticPortfolioWebsite/Lesson1/Lesson1.md

     - [ ] Show how to create hyperlinks and insert images.

-> Homework: Have students add text and images related to their hobbies or interests to their HTML document.
+> **Homework**: Have students add text and images related to their hobbies or interests to their HTML document.